srinivasreddych/aws-dataset-ingestion-metrics-collection-framework/README.md

-# Welcome to Dataset Ingestion Metrics Collection Framework.
+# AWS Dataset Ingestion Metrics Collection Framework.
+Framework to enforce long term health of your AWS Data Lake by providing visibility into operational, data quality and business metrics

 ***